NickChapman1988/SleepingDragonTerrain/README.md

  to keep icons on single line on all screen sizes

 * H1 title would wrap onto two and then three lines as screen size reduced, expanding header and taking up too much screen space.
- Changed font size to use 'vh' instead of absolute size so that text would scale better with screen size; ultimately, implementing responsive font sizes would be a better solution.
+ Changed font size to use 'vh' instead of absolute size so that text would scale better with screen size; this worked to make the font size more responsive for smaller devices, but made it too small for screens with greater width than height (i.e. desktops and any device in a landscape position).
+Finally changed to 4vmax to use the larger of vw or vh, which allowed a responsive title size across all devices.

 ## Deployment
 ## Credits